janelia-cellmap/cellmap-segmentation-challenge/docs/source/evaluation_resampling.rst

 - **Instance Segmentations**: Nearest neighbor interpolation is used to preserve the unique IDs of instance labels.
 - **Semantic Segmentations**: Linear interpolation followed by thresholding is used, as it is more accurate than nearest neighbor interpolation.

 Note: Linear interpolation followed by thresholding can also be used for instance segmentations, but requires doing so iteratively for each unique ID.
-We do not implement this here.
+We do not implement this here as it can be compute intensive if there are many unique objects.

 Function
 --------